• Skip to main content

 SCHOOL OF THE ARTS (10-10) 72

 Bruce Newton scored a game-high 23 points to with six assists, five steals, and three rebounds as School of the Arts won its second game in the last three to end the regular season.
-Bennie Laver scored 16 points, with four rebounds, four steals, and four assists.
+Bennie Laver added 16 points, with four rebounds, four steals, and four assists.
 Zayvier Little also reached double-figures, with 10 points and six rebounds.
-Henry Hawkinson scored eight points and pulled down 11 rebounds.
+Henry Hawkinson finished with eight points and 11 rebounds.
 Ahdonn Grant-Duncan also scored eight points.
 Paul Stevens (6) and Vision Smith (1) rounded out scoring.
 Luis Tolentino led Eugenio Maria DeHostos with 20 points, with Caiden Copeland adding 13.
 Sean Vega (7), Adrian Cansigno (6), Xzavier Lopez (3), Deimer Aparo (1), and Braylohn Harris (1) also scored.

 MCQUAID (8-12) 57